woodendoors7/NuclearOptionDocs/static/pages/SFB-81/index.md

+---
+    slug: SFB-81
+    title: SFB-81 Darkreach
+    description: The SFB-81 Darkreach is an advanced strategic bomber, featuring a stealthy design, capable of using both nuclear and conventional bombs and missiles on ground targets.
+    photo: sfbdarkreach.webp
+    photoAlt: SFB-81 Darkreach large strategic bomber flying above land in the evening
+---

 The **SFB-81 Darkreach** is an advanced strategic bomber, featuring a stealthy design, capable of using both nuclear and conventional bombs and missiles on ground targets.